JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 An important question we must ask is why the revelators appear to have been at such pains to ensure that, over time, it would progressively become more and more impossible for the Urantia Papers as a whole, to be imposed upon intelligent people as the authoritative word of God.

-One reason may be because of the sovereignty of our free will: "Having thus provided for the growth of the immortal soul and having liberated man's inner self from the fetters of absolute dependence on antecedent causation, the Father stands aside…No other being, force, creator, or agency in all the wide universe of universes can interfere to any degree with the absolute sovereignty of the mortal free will, as it operates within the realms of choice, regarding the eternal destiny of the personality of the choosing mortal.
-As pertains to eternal survival, God has decreed the sovereignty of the material and mortal will, and that decree is absolute."
+One reason may be because of the sovereignty of our free will: “Having thus provided for the growth of the immortal soul and having liberated man's inner self from the fetters of absolute dependence on antecedent causation, the Father stands aside…No other being, force, creator, or agency in all the wide universe of universes can interfere to any degree with the absolute sovereignty of the mortal free will, as it operates within the realms of choice, regarding the eternal destiny of the personality of the choosing mortal.
+As pertains to eternal survival, God has decreed the sovereignty of the material and mortal will, and that decree is absolute.”
 (P. 71)

 Imagine this: We live under a despotic king who has informed us that provided we accept doing his will absolutely in every detail, we will be rewarded with a knighthood and a castle--but if we reject his offer, we face certain death.
 Do we really have a free will choice??